Directors legal responsibilities and rights

-It is usually only when things have are about to or have gone wrong that anybody thinks about the role of the director and the director thinks about the repercussions.
-At that stage directors often discover there can be financial risk and claims for them personally.
-Years of working with directors from both private and public companies gives us the experience to get behind the problem and start to find solutions.
+It is usually only when things have or are about to go wrong that anybody thinks about the role, legal responsibilities and duties of the director and associated repercussions.
+At that stage directors often discover there is financial risk and claims against them personally.

 Reasons for picking us to work with

 - We have a team that can handle all aspects of director related company law and can help avoid risks and provide clarity for both directors and the company.

 - Our skills include seeking or defending injunctions, tracing assets, and resolving shareholder disputes.

 - Experience in managing investigations into sensitive allegations against directors so that you stay on the right side of the law.